Gabinou/mace/README.md

 You can modify the default install path `/usr/local` with `-DPREFIX=\"<path>\"` when compiling `installer`.

 ## Why?
+- To build my personal C projects with.
+    - Tried: make, premake, please, cmake...
+    - Couldn't find anything that uses C to build C.
+- I want it simple.
+    - I'm dumb.
+Complexity bad.
+Simplicity good.
-- No build systems for C is truly good.
+- No well known build system for C is truly good.
     - Proof 1: Ostensibly general-purpose build systems (`make`) are never used to build anything other than C/C++ projects.
     - Proof 2: Modern programming languages devs implement their own build systems: Rust, Zig, Go, etc.
     - Proof 3: Ask random C/C++ developers about `make`, `CMake`, etc.